PaulKinlan/paul.kinlan.me/content/2023-01-23-creating-a-simple-lighthouse-audit-to-detect-links-as-buttons.md

 ---
 slug: creating-a-simple-lighthouse-audit
 date: '2023-01-23T14:37:48'
-title: Creating a simple lighthouse audit to detect a button
+title: Using ML to Create a Simple Lighthouse Audit to Detect a Button
 tags:
 - ML
 - tensorflow